PeterPCW/GPT-Technical-Interviews/React Frontend/React+Microservice on AWS.md

 # Explain the process of implementing a React component that communicates with a microservice hosted on AWS.
 Walk me through the steps involved in setting up the connection and handling data retrieval and updates.

-Introduction

-React is a popular JavaScript library used for building user interfaces.
-When working with a microservice hosted on AWS, you can create a React component that communicates with the microservice to retrieve and update data.
-In this guide, we'll walk through the process of setting up the connection and handling data retrieval and updates.

 Step 1: Configure CORS

 To allow cross-origin requests from the React component to the microservice, you'll need to configure Cross-Origin Resource Sharing (CORS) on the microservice.
 This involves adding the appropriate headers to the HTTP response.